tetherscript/WinUITranslator/README.md

 - There is room for optimization, likely by using an Assistant or batch approach to reduce cost and latency.
   For now, the app sends a **full prompt for each translation item.**

+> [!IMPORTANT]
-- You can also run translations locally and for free, depending on the model/API/hardware you use.
-  **AI API specs/prompt designs are wildly non-standard and changing frequently** as of this time, so the app's code is flexible, allowing you to add your own Translator Function using the API of your choice.
+> You can also run translations locally and for free, depending on the model/API/hardware you use.  **AI API specs/prompt designs are wildly non-standard and changing frequently** as of this time, so the app's code is flexible, allowing you to add your own Translator Function using the API of your choice.

----

 ## Translator Functions

 - Check the source and locate the **Translator Function** section.
 - Use the OpenAI Translator Function as an example.
 - Add an item to the function picklist and tweak the code to select which function to use based on the selected picklist item.

----

 ## Summary